Suggested links

 Instead, as mentioned above, if you suspect a person is suffering from an alcohol overdose, call 911 and stay with them until help arrives.

-How is Alcohol Poisoning Treated?
+How Is Alcohol Poisoning Treated?

 Once under the care and supervision of medical professionals, doctors will use various methods to treat alcohol poisoning.